slsa-framework/slsa/docs/spec/v1.0/threats.md

-*Example:* Adversary sends a pull request containing malicious commit X and benign commit Y that undoes X. In the pull request UI, reviewer only reviews and approves "changes from all commits", which is a delta from HEAD to Y; they don't see X. Adversary then builds from the malicious revision X. Solution: Policy does not accept this because the version X is not considered reviewed.
+*Example:* Adversary sends a pull request containing malicious commit X and benign commit Y that undoes X. In the pull request UI, reviewer only reviews and approves "changes from all commits", which is a delta from HEAD to Y; they don't see X. Adversary then builds from the malicious revision X. Solution:
+Expectations do not accept this because the version X is not considered reviewed.

 </details>